-Managing partner of the DC region, Eve Howard, confirms that the best candidates demonstrate “obviously strong intellectual capabilities, a sense of curiosity, and problem-solving.
+Managing partner of the DC region, Eve Howard, confirms that the best candidates demonstrate “obviously strong intellectual capabilities, a sense of curiosity and problem-solving.
 Those are table stakes.
 But, just as critically, they need to really fit our culture.
 We hire people from a wide range of backgrounds, but the common factor is that you'd want to spend a lot of time with them.
-A successful lawyer here is not just a skilled technician, but a professional who is able to work as part of a close-knit team, and connect on a personal level with colleagues and clients.
-You can see it when you meet with someone face-to-face and you can see what they have done on their resumés, how involved they have been in their activities, and how engaged they are in their various communities.”
+A successful lawyer here is not just a skilled technician, but a professional who is able to work as part of a close-knit team and connect on a personal level with colleagues and clients.
+You can see it when you meet with someone face-to-face and you can see what they have done on their resumes, how involved they have been in their activities, and how engaged they are in their various communities.”

 Interview with hiring partner Tim Lloyd